Center of excellence

-A center of excellence (COE or CoE), also called excellence center, is a team, a shared facility or an entity that provides leadership, best practices, research, support or training for a focus area.
+A center of excellence (COE or CoE), also called an excellence center, is a team, a shared facility or an entity that provides leadership, best practices, research, support, or training for a focus area.

-Due to its broad usage and vague legal precedent, a "center of excellence" in one context may have completely different characteristics from another.
-The focus area might be a technology (e.g. Java), a business concept (e.g. BPM), a skill (e.g. negotiation) or a broad area of study (e.g. women's health).
-A center of excellence may also be aimed at revitalizing stalled initiatives.
+Due to its broad usage and vague legal precedent, a "center of excellence", in one context, may have completely different characteristics from another.
+The focus area might be a technology (such as the Java software platform), a business concept (such as business process management), a skill (such as negotiation) or a broad area of study (such as women's health).
+A center of excellence may also be formed to revitalize stalled initiatives.
 The term may also refer to a network of institutions collaborating with each other to pursue excellence in a particular area. (e.g. the Rochester Area Colleges Center for Excellence in Math and Science).

 Organizations

 Within an organization, a center of excellence may refer to a group of people, a department or a shared facility.
 It may also be known as a competency center, or as a capability center, or as an excellence center.
 Stephen Jenner and Craig Kilford, in Management of Portfolios, mention COE as a coordinating function which ensures that change initiatives are delivered consistently and well, through standard processes and competent staff.
 In technology companies, the center of excellence concept is often associated with new software tools, technologies or associated business concepts such as service-oriented architecture or business intelligence.